rust-lang/book/src/ch19-03-pattern-syntax.md

 4 | 5 | (6 if y) => ...
 ```

-After running the code, the precedence behavior is evident: if the match guard
+After running the code, the precedence behavior is evident: If the match guard
 were applied only to the final value in the list of values specified using the
-`|` operator, the arm would have matched and the program would have printed
+`|` operator, the arm would have matched, and the program would have printed
 `yes`.

 <!-- Old headings.
 Do not remove or links may break. -->